cea-hpc/modules/doc/source/module.rst

 .. envvar:: MODULERCFILE

- The location of a global run-command file containing *modulefile* specific setup.
+ The location of a global run-command file(s) containing *modulefile* specific setup.
 See `Modulecmd startup`_ section for detailed information.

+ Several global run-command files may be defined in this environment variable by separating each of them by colon character.

  This environment variable value supersedes the default value set in the :mconfig:`rcfile` configuration option.
 It can be defined with the